Hapeville in Fulton County, Georgia — The American South (South Atlantic)

 In this year 1971, there have been some definite changes in the land area, but there will never be a change in the way the residents feel about Hapeville.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Historic Christ Church, Hapeville (about 700 feet away, measured in a direct line); Mt.
-Zion Methodist Church (approx. 1.2 miles away); Rough and Ready Tavern (approx. 1.4 miles away); Jonesboro Threatened (approx. 1.4 miles away); Rough and Ready (approx. 1.4 miles away); Transfer Point (approx. 1.4 miles away); East Point (approx. 2.3 miles away); Thames House (approx. 3.1 miles away).
+Historic Christ Church, Hapeville (about 700 feet away, measured in a direct line); Delta Air Lines (approx. ¾ mile away); Mt.
+Zion Methodist Church (approx. 1.2 miles away); Rough and Ready Tavern (approx. 1.4 miles away); Jonesboro Threatened (approx. 1.4 miles away); Rough and Ready (approx. 1.4 miles away); Transfer Point (approx. 1.4 miles away); East Point (approx. 2.3 miles away).
+Touch for a list and map of all markers in Hapeville.

 Categories. • Political Subdivisions • Settlements & Settlers •